stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 *A pool of flammable oil covers the ground.*

 You throw the flask of oil at a point within range and the oil spreads to cover a 10-foot square area.
 The area is difficult terrain for the duration.
-When the grease appears, make a spell attack against each creature in the area vs its Dexterity defence.
+When the grease appears, make a cnjuration attack against each creature in the area vs its Dexterity defence.
 On a hit, a creature falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).
 A creature that enters the area or ends its turn there must make Dexterity defence check vs your conjuration spell skill.
 On a fail, it falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

 The oil is flammable.
 Any 5 foot square of the oil exposed to fire ignites and burns away in 2 rounds.
 Each creature who enters the fire or starts it turn there takes 2d4 fire damage.
 The fire ignites any flammable objects in the area that aren’t being worn or carried.